Guide · Convert

 Private by design

 Most “convert .msg online” tools upload your email to their server.
 MSGView doesn't: the parser runs inside your browser tab, so your message never touches the internet.
 You can verify it yourself — open your browser's Network panel and watch: not a single request carries the file.
+That's what makes it safe for confidential or legally sensitive mail that shouldn't leave your machine.

 FAQ